TheShakyCoder/avrillo/README.md

 # Avrillo Conveyancing Technical Test

 ## TL;DR
-There wasn't enough information provided to safely assume exactly what was required due to the random nature of the kanye.rest API.
+There wasn't enough information provided to safely assume exactly what was required due to the random nature of the `kanye.rest` API.

-Therefore what I have done is my interpretation of the specification.
+Therefore, what I have done is my interpretation of the specification.

 ## Assumptions

-I have not built the front end register/login views as these are very easily provided by the Laravel packages (eg. Breeze) and I gather it's assumed I know  how to build such pages (especially ass packages were not to be used).

 The biggest assumption was working out how to create order from chaos.
 As the kanye site only provided 1 random result, it can never be known if we have all the quotes (assuming we can't see their source code).
+So trying to provide a paginated result will never be perfect.

 ## Installation